Hg03/biased/exampleSite/content/posts/linear_regression.md

 This measures the average squared difference between the actual values and the predicted values.

 ## Gradient Descent Algorithm
-Gradient descent is an iterative optimization algorithm that:
+Gradient descent is an optimization algorithm used to find the parameters (weights) that minimize the error in the model's predictions.It is an iterative optimization algorithm that:
 1. Starts with initial values for the parameters (often set to zeros or random values)
 2. Computes the gradient (direction of steepest increase) of the cost function
 3. Takes a step in the opposite direction of the gradient (since we want to minimize the cost)